 Besotted by his lover, the scheming George Villers, the Duke of Buckingham, James was persuaded to keep Brian the Pretender, grandson of Sir Brian and legitimate heir to the kingdom of Breifne, locked up in the Tower of London James sanctioned the confiscation of Brian's lands for the purpose of the Plantation of Leitrim.
 The Duke of Buckingham and his cronies acquired huge tracts of the O'Rourke lands in County Leitrim, half of which were used to pay soldiers for their services to the Crown.
 The other portion of the county was granted to the 'first class natives', members of the leading families among the native Irish who had not participated in rebellion against the Crown, and the widows of some of the chieftains who had.
 As part of the programmes of plantation it was expected that the landless 'second class natives', people who had lost everything in the colonial conflicts, drovers, and other landless people would settle down and become rent paying tenants.

-The lands at Newtown were leased to a William Irving around 1620, through the agency of Con O'Rourke who was resident in Carha castle, but we know little of these events.
-Irwin's grant of 1,500 acres at Newtown and the site of O'Rourke's castle were then passed to Robert Parke, a native of Malmaie in Kent, who along with his younger brother William came to Ireland around 1609 to work for their uncle, Roger Jones, a prominent Sligo landowner and businessman.
+The lands at Newtown were leased to Sir William Irving, a Scottish politician around 1620, through the agency of Con O'Rourke who was resident in Carha castle, but we know little of these events.
+Irving's grant of 1,500 acres at Newtown and the site of O'Rourke's castle were then passed to Sir John Spottiswood Robert Parke, a native of Malmaie in Kent, who along with his younger brother William came to Ireland around 1609 to work for their uncle, Roger Jones, a prominent Sligo landowner and businessman.
 Jones, a retired soldier was the constable of Sligo castle in 1612, when he also became provost of the borough of Sligo.
 Jones was also sherrif of Sligo on four occasions, and would have been a wealthy and influential connection for his nephews until his death in 1635.

 Robert Parke arrived at his new estate at Newtown around 1630 and set about consolidating and fortifying his residence.
 He began by filling in the moat of the earlier O'Rourke residence which surrounded the bawn wall.
 He demolished what was remaining of the towerhouse and used the stones to build first a tall four-story gate tower followed, possibly with a timber house attached, followed a few years later by the fortified manor house now known as Parke's Castle.
 The courtyard was covered by a layer of rough limestone cobbles, obliterating any trace of the towerhouse.